Line-Kat/microservices-chores-app/README.md

 - saving_goal

 - ### chores
-The service has the responsibility for creating and storing chores from a database.</br> The service has its own database with the table chore
+The service is responsible for creating, storing, and retrieving chores from the database.</br> The service has its own database with the table chore

 - ### childChore
-The service has the responsibility for managing the child’s chores and to check the status of the child’s chores of the day.
-If all the chores of the day are completed, the ChildChore service sends a message to RabbitMQ containing the child’s chores of the day.</br>
+The service is responsible for managing the child’s chores and to check the status of the child’s chores of the day.
+If all the chores of the day are completed, the ChildChore service sends a message to RabbitMQ containing the child’s chores of the day.
+When a chore is added to a child, a call is made to the Chores service to validate whether the chore exists in the database.</br>
 The service has its own database with the table child_chore

 ## User stories